MillenniumMachines/millenniummachines.github.io/docs/casa/manual/chapters/30_panels_and_clips.md

 ---

 Begin by fitting the static panels to the frame.
 The panels fit over the extrusion and are fixed in place using printed clips.
-Each panel should have weather stripping applied to all edges.
+Each panel should have weather stripping applied to all inner edges.

 ![](../img/30_s1.png)